Roller Coaster DataBase

 Roller Coaster DataBase (RCDB) is a roller coaster and amusement park database begun in 1996 by Duane Marden.
-It has grown to feature statistics and pictures of over 10,000 roller coasters from around the world.
+It has grown to feature statistics and pictures of over 12,000 roller coasters from around the world.

-Publications that have mentioned RCDB include The New York Times, Los Angeles Times, Toledo Blade, Orlando Sentinel, Time, Forbes, Mail & Guardian, and Chicago Sun-Times.
+Publications that have mentioned RCDB include The New York Times, Los Angeles Times, Toledo Blade, Orlando Sentinel, Time, Forbes, Mail & Guardian, Chicago Sun-Times. and Chicago Tribune.

 History

 RCDB was started in 1996 by Duane Marden, a computer programmer from Brookfield, Wisconsin.
-The website is run off web servers in Marden's basement and a location in St. Louis.
+The website is run off web servers in Marden's basement which is based in St. Louis.

 Content

 Each roller coaster entry includes any of the following information for the ride: current amusement park location, type, status (existing, standing but not operating (SBNO), defunct), opening date, make/model, cost, capacity, length, height, drop, number of inversions, speed, duration, maximum vertical angle, trains, and special notes.
 Entries may also feature reader-contributed photos and/or press releases.

 The site also categorizes the rides into special orders, including a list of the tallest coasters, a list of the fastest coasters, a list of the most inversions on a coaster, a list of the parks with the most inversions, etc., each sortable by steel, wooden, or both.
 Each roller coaster entry links back to a page which lists all of that park's roller coasters, past and present, and includes a brief history and any links to fan web pages saluting the park.